SamsungInternet/wizard/pages/en/06 steps samsung takes to keep you safe.md

 ### Block apps from opening Internet

 Some bad apps on your phone will try to get your attention by repeatedly opening your default Web Browser on a spam Web Page.
-If you set your default Web Browser to Samsung Internet you can then block these app from opening the browser so they cannot spam you.
+If you set your default Web Browser to Samsung Internet you can then block these apps from opening the browser so they cannot spam you.

 Pressing this setting will list all the apps that recently opened the Web Browser, how many times each app opened the browser, then let you block the app.